Elections in Angola: President

 The 1992 constitution provided for the direct election of the president.
 However, this was abolished by the 2010 constitution, which in Article 109 states that "the individual heading the national list of the political party or coalition of political parties that receives the most votes in the general election shall be elected President of the Republic and Head of the Executive".

 National Assembly

 The electoral system for the National Assembly is based on the electoral law passed on 1 November 1991.
-The 220 members are elected in two ways: 90 are elected from 18 five-seat constituencies using and 130 from a single nationwide constituency, both using closed list proportional representation.
+The 220 members are elected in two ways: 90 are elected from 18 five-seat constituencies and 130 from a single nationwide constituency, both using closed list proportional representation.
 The D'Hondt method is used for seat allocation in the provincial constituencies and a simple quota largest remainder method is used for the nationwide constituency.

-Voters must be at least 18 years old and hold Angolan citizenship.
+Voters and candidates must be at least 18 years old and hold Angolan citizenship.
 They can be disqualified by having an undischarged bankruptcy or criminal conviction, being declared insane, or holding dual nationality.
-Candidates must be at least 35 years old and hold Angolan citizenship.
 Members of the government, judiciary and armed forces and chairs of boards of state-owned companies are ineligible for election.